-- Even if you seal the edges of the dough very well, if there is even tiny tear or gap, a bit of filling may ooze out during baking.
+- Even if you seal the edges of the dough very well, if there is even a tiny tear or gap, a bit of filling may ooze out during baking.
 A very small amount of filling oozing out is no problem.
-But if there is more than that, your pastries won't taste the way they should, because they will be missing most of the strawberry preserves and brown sugar from the filling, and the jam and brown sugar that comes out will burn.
+But if there is more than that, your pastries won't taste the way they should because they will be missing most of the strawberry preserves and brown sugar from the filling, and the jam and brown sugar that comes out will burn.

 Always line the cookie sheets with baking parchment or silicone baking mats.

 - If you prefer using parchment paper, I highly recommend getting flat, pre-cut sheets of unbleached baking parchment.
-They are safer (from a health perspective) than bleached parchment paper and, unlike parchment cut from a roll, the pre-cut sheets don't curl up.
-Of the brands I have tried and recommend, the Comfylife 16x12-inch unbleached baking parchment sheets are the best value.
+They are safer (from a health perspective) than bleached parchment paper, and unlike parchment cut from a roll, the pre-cut sheets don't curl up.
+Of the brands I have tried and recommend— the Comfylife 16x12-inch unbleached baking parchment sheets—are the best value.
 They also come in a box, so they stay perfectly flat until I'm ready to use them.

-- If you are a fan of reusable cookie sheet liners, I've found that the set of two AmazonBasics silicone non-stick baking mats work as well as my old, much more expensive Silpat mats.
+- If you are a fan of reusable cookie sheet liners, I've found that the set of two AmazonBasics silicone non-stick baking mats works as well as my old, much more expensive Silpat mats.
 Best of all, a set of two AmazonBasics nonstick mats costs significantly less than just one Silpat liner of equivalent size.
-They also have nice, wide, nonwoven silicone borders that can be trimmed to size, if needed (as I did with the smaller mats I bought for my tabletop oven).
+They also have nice, wide, nonwoven silicone borders that can be trimmed to size if needed (as I did with the smaller mats I bought for my tabletop oven).

 Make the Dough and Filling Ahead and Bake Later

 The dough for this recipe needs to be made in advance and refrigerated at least overnight, which means you can't just whip up some rugelach when a neighbor stops by for coffee or you have last-minute dinner guests.
 It's also not always easy to find enough uninterrupted time to make the dough, chill it overnight, and then make the filling, roll out, trim, and cut the dough into wedges, fill them, seal them, and bake them the next day.
-Fortunately, both the cream cheese dough and the jam, brown sugar, raisin and walnut filling freeze extremely well, and don't take long to defrost.
+Fortunately, both the cream cheese dough and the jam, brown sugar, raisin, and walnut filling freeze extremely well and don't take long to defrost.

 How to Freeze the Dough